CrunchyData/pg_eventserv/README.md

 ## Basic Operation

-The executable will read user/connection information from the `DATABASE_URL` and connect to the database, allowing any client with HTTP access to the server to connect and set up a WebSocket listening to any allowed channel on the server.
+The executable will read user/connection information from the `DATABASE_URL` environment variable and connect to the database, allowing any client with HTTP access to the server to connect and set up a WebSocket listening to any allowed channel on the server.

 ### Linux/MacOS